Bootea is the latest teatox to sweep the celebrity circuit.

 Read: Coco White: The Teeth Whitening Kit The Celebs Are Loving…

-But now, a string of it’s teatoxers have reported that they’ve fallen unexpectedly pregnant whilst drinking the tea, despite being on the Pill.
+On top of that, a string of it’s teatoxers have reported that they’ve fallen unexpectedly pregnant whilst drinking the tea, despite being on the Pill.
 Eek!

 Bootea works by helping the body remove unwanted toxins from your body via the lungs, kidneys, skin and, erm, bowels, leaving you feeling fresher and less bloated.
 But the ‘laxative effect’ of the Bedtime Cleanse (more about this below) has reportedly been stopping the effectiveness of women’s Pills.